 Boston University also has a strong commitment to the American people and to the community of higher education institutions.
 Because of this dedication, we were among the universities that took in students from Tulane University in the wake of Hurricane Katrina, providing a temporary home and learning environment free of charge for students from the New Orleans school.
 Katrina highlighted, for us and for other schools, the interconnection and interdependence of all institutions of higher education nationwide, and reaffirmed our sense of community.
 Every year, hundreds of Boston University students travel around the country to perform a week of community service through our Alternative Spring Break program.

-President Brown is personally involved in partnerships around the world, serving as chairman of the Academic Research Council of the Ministry of Education in Singapore and as a trustee of the Aalto University Foundation in Finland.
+President Brown is personally involved in partnerships around the world, serving as chairman of the Academic Research Council of the Ministry of Education in Singapore and a board member of King Abdullah Petroleum Studies and Research Center (KAPSARC).
 In recognition of his dedication, Singapore named President Brown an Honorary Citizen.
 He brings to Boston University an energetic commitment to expanding BU’s international reputation and making ours a truly global community.
-To this end, he convened the President’s Council on Boston University and the Global Future.
-The Council, co-chaired by Dean Jay Halfond and Professor Ronald Richardson, was charged with developing a fuller understanding of what globalization means to Boston University and with taking steps to implement a strategic plan in this direction.

 BU has always had a number of vibrant study abroad programs throughout the world; since Dr. Brown assumed the presidency, he has begun a series of initiatives aimed at expanding BU’s influence, opening dialogue with academic and business leaders in a number of countries.

 BU consistently is ranked among the leading schools in America for attracting international students and scholars, and for sending students and graduates abroad.
-The Times of London Education Supplement has ranked BU among the top 50 universities in the world for the breadth and quality of its programs.
+The Times of London Education Supplement has ranked BU #57 among world universities and 31st for US universities for the breadth and quality of its programs.